ripienaar/free-for-dev/README.md

 ## IDE and Code Editing

    * [3v4l](https://3v4l.org/) - Free online PHP shell and snippet sharing site, runs your code in 300+ PHP versions
    * [Android Studio](https://d.android.com/studio) — Android Studio provides the fastest tools for building apps on every type of Android device.
-Open Source IDE and the best to develop Android apps.
+Open Source IDE, free for everyone and the best to develop Android apps.
 Available for Windows,Mac,Linux and even ChromeOS!
    * [Apache Netbeans](https://netbeans.apache.org/) — Development Environment, Tooling Platform and Application Framework.
    * [apiary.io](https://apiary.io/) — Collaborative design API with instant API mock and generated documentation (Free for unlimited API blueprints and unlimited user with one admin account and hosted documentation).
    * [Atom](https://atom.io/) - Atom is a hackable text editor built on Electron.